 Debaters are entertainers.
 They like to use their wit, humour, and all-too-often sarcasm to make their argument.
 At the MDU, we like to give our debaters a platform to perform to the Manchester student public.
-Public debates are held every Thursday at 5PM and they normally last for an hour and a half.
+Public debates are held in collaboration with other student societies or external organisations throughout the academic year.

 What do we debate about?